BrazilPowered/ME_N-Project-Template/README.md

 our JWT, and makes sure the JWT is/isn't an elevated user (admin or moderator), and also to validate user signup to avoid duplicate users and incorrect user roles.
+We also add a separate Error checking function to capture any token expired errors -- this will be used to kick off our Refresh Token workflow.

 Check the middleware/validateSignup.js and middleware/jwtAuth.js for
 examples.